 For purposes of tracking flow from Tijuana River, the trajectories are only relevant when the river is both flowing and open to the ocean.

-This display is not designed determine water quality measurements at the coast.
+This display is not designed to measure or determine water quality at the coast but rather predict the movement of plumes from point sources.
 For beach closures, please see the Beach Report Card (link to http://beachreportcard.org/)

 MGD = Millions of gallons per day. cm/s = Cubic meters per second.

 MGD is a calculated value of an equivalent daily discharge rate based on the single reported discharge value at that time.